Middle School Teachers

+Middle School Teachers

+>

-Alexis Gordon, firstname.lastname@example.org
+> Alexis Gordon, firstname.lastname@example.org

+>

-Originally from Lansdale, Pennsylvania, I moved to New York to attend Sarah Lawrence College and ended up staying there to complete my masters in the Art of Teaching Program.
+> Originally from Lansdale, Pennsylvania, I moved to New York to attend Sarah Lawrence College and ended up staying there to complete my Master’s in the Art of Teaching Program.
 Since then, I have been teaching in a variety of New York City and New Jersey independent schools.
 Prior to teaching at the Co-op School, I taught third and fourth Grade at Stevens Cooperative School in Hoboken, NJ.
 I currently live in Brooklyn with my girlfriend Samantha and our two black cats, Basil and Zelda.
 I am in the process of completing my Master’s in Information Science, School Library, from SUNY Albany.
 In addition to reading a tremendous number of middle-grade chapter books, I also enjoy running in Prospect Park, going to concerts, knitting, and birdwatching.

+>

-Fourth Grade Teachers
+> Fourth Grade Teachers

+>

-Akia Goudy, firstname.lastname@example.org
+> Akia Goudy, firstname.lastname@example.org

+>

-I am a native New Yorker from Queens, with a penchant for learning!
+> I am a native New Yorker from Queens, with a penchant for learning!
 I love helping students explore their ideas and questions through projects and experiments that lead to new discoveries.
 I have a Bachelor degree in Teaching from CUNY City College, a Master’s degree in Curriculum Design from Teachers College, Columbia University, and am currently working toward a Master’s degree in elementary mathematics.
 I’ve been teaching in New York City for a decade!
 When I’m not studying, I enjoy cooking, painting, dancing, and spending time with family and friends.
 In addition to teaching Fourth Grade I am also the assistant math coach

+>

-John Kuckens, email@example.com
+> John Kuckens, email@example.com